 * UK gilt yield hits fresh 2-year highs

-* Improving UK data could see sterling rise further
+* Improving data could see sterling rise further

-LONDON, Aug 29 (Reuters) - Sterling rose against the euro on Thursday, recovering from recent three-week lows and helped by elevated bond yields after the Bank of England chief showed no immediate concern about their impact on the economy.
+LONDON, Aug 29 (Reuters) - Sterling rose against the euro on Thursday, recovering from recent three week lows, helped by rising bond yields after the Bank of England chief showed no immediate concern about their impact on the economy.

-The benchmark 10-year gilt yield hit a fresh two-year high of 2.827 percent while its gap with the German 10-year bund yield widened to a new three-year high.
-While the 10-year yield slipped to 2.79 percent in afternoon trade, the spread was enough to give the pound a boost versus the euro.
+The benchmark 10-year gilt yield continued to rise, hitting a fresh two-year high of 2.827 percent while its gap between German 10-year bund yield widened to a new three year highs.
+That gave the pound a boost versus the euro.

-The euro was down 0.65 percent against the pound at 85.37 pence, having hit a three-week high of 86.51 pence on Wednesday.
-The pound has risen 2.3 percent against the euro so far this month.
+The euro was down 0.5 percent against the pound at 85.49 pence, having hit a three-week high of 86.51 pence on Wednesday.
+The pound has so far risen 2.3 percent against the euro this month.

-The steady rise in UK money market rates and yields has supported the pound, which is up 2 percent against the dollar this month.
+The steady rise in UK money market rates and yields has supported the pound, which is up 2 percent against the dollar.

 “Sterling and short-term rates may remain supported if markets start positioning for more positive data surprises out of the UK in coming days,” said Valentin Marinov, currency strategist at Citi.